cspr-rad/kairos-spec/src/spec.typ

 - Verify: Signature

 For the ZK rollup:
-- Public inputs: Old and new Merkle root, Kairos counter (a mechanism that prevents the usage of transfers more than one time without the users permission.
-See @uniqueness)
+- Public inputs: Old and new Merkle root and the Kairos counter
 - Private inputs: The list of L2 transactions and their ZKPs, as well as the full old Merkle tree
 - Verify:
   - The ZKPs don't clash, i.e. they all have separate senders and receivers
   - All ZKPs are valid
-  - All L2 transactions include as a public input the last Merkle root posted on L1 by L2.
-This Merkle root itself is taken as a public input to the batch proof.
+  - All L2 transactions include the same Kairos counter as the batch proof
   - The old Merkle root is correctly transformed into the new Merkle root through applying all the L2 transactions

 == Component Interaction

-The following two sequence diagrams show how these individual components interact together to process a users `deposit` and `transfer` request.
+The following two sequence diagrams show how these individual components interact together to process a user's `deposit` and `transfer` request.

 === Deposit Sequence Diagram